 How does the application, evaluation and selection process work?

 - The ERCEA sends a notification to the candidates.

-- The FWO invites the candidates (expected October for StG and February for CoG) to submit an application for an FWO Runner-up project.
+- The FWO invites the candidates (expected last week of November for StG and last week of February for CoG) to submit an application for an FWO Runner-up project.
 If the candidate declines the offer, the next candidate on the ranking list, determined according to the ERCEA evaluation procedure, will be invited.

 - If the candidate does not yet have an e-portal account yet, (s)he must register in the e-portal: https://www.fwo-eloket.be/FWO.ELoket.WebUI/Registratie/Registratie.aspx

 - full ERC-Starting or Consolidator Grants proposal that was submitted for the ERC call,